Donate Online

 Storing up privately is a perfectly appropriate form of New Testament giving today as well, provided the Christian is self-disciplined enough to store and distribute the funds as the Holy Spirit leads.
 Like all New Testament giving, it should be done freely, without obligation, according to the Holy Spirit and for the benefit of the saints.

-Just remember there is no Biblical requirement for all Christians to give in this manner.
 Every believer should guard against falling into any rigid practice of giving that isn't under the direction of the Holy Spirit.
 Christians are to be Spirit-led, not rule-driven.